Constructor

 Subclasses must override this function.
 It must accept an

-object and return the final result
+appropriate kind of response object and return the final result

 of this interaction.